Diese Webseite verwendet Cookies

 You might not want to form the committee too early before you have built support for your work.
 The Tool Kit sections on Participatory Action Research and Arbolitos can help you recruit potential committee members.
 If your first committee meetings are too weak and not representative, it could give the impression of a small clique rather than an active, representative and hard-working committee.

-Make sure the committee is always seeking to involve more workers.
+Make sure the committee is always seeking to involve more workers from a multitude of backgrounds.
 A common mistake is to spend too much of your time and resources with the most active supporters and not remember to reach out to workers who are less involved but who are willing to help.

 Discuss how you will form your working committee(s):